issacto/LiveStudyRoom/README.md

     measurementId: Yours,
   };
 ```
-2. Fill in your Twillio credentials inside the .env file
+2. Fill in your Twilio credentials inside the .env file

 ``` javascript